 First let’s look at testing and checking.
 Here are our proposed new definitions, which soon will replace the ones we’ve used for years (subject to review and comment by colleagues):

-Testing is the process of evaluating a product by learning about it through exploration and experimentation, which includes to some degree: questioning, study, modeling, observation, inference, etc.
+Testing is the process of evaluating a product by learning about it through experiencing, exploring, and experimenting, which includes to some degree: questioning, study, modeling, observation, inference, etc.